thekovic/doom-libdragon/README.md

 ## Saving the game (note: feature review needed)

-ClassicDoomN64 uses the Controller Pak to save and load your game progress from the Save Game / Load Game menu options.
+LibdragonDOOM uses the Controller Pak to save and load your game progress from the Save Game / Load Game menu options.

 One savegame slot is presented, mapped to a single note on the Controller Pak.